frederic-perez/AmE-dictionary/data/dictionary.md

 __feint__
 __feisty__ _adj_ :eight: Full of energy and lively determination. _The feisty man gloated._
 __felicitate__ _v_ To offer congratulations to. _Syn_ congratulate _I felicitate you on your memory, sir._
+__felix culpa__ _n_ /FAY/FEE-liks KOOL/KUHL-pah/ [:scroll: From Latin felix culpa (happy fault).
+A related word is serendipity.
+Felix culpa is also known as a fortunate fall or happy accident.
+In Christianity, the fall of Adam and Eve is seen as a felix culpa since it resulted in the coming of Christ.]
+An error or disaster that has fortunate consequences.
 __fella__ _n informal_ (fellas)
 __felled__ _v_ _He felled a giant._
 __fellow__ _adj, n_ _I am a fellow student._